freedomofpress/securedrop-docs/docs/admin/installation/set_up_keepassxc.rst

 Using a KeePassXC database makes it easier for admins and journalists to generate strong, unique passphrases and store them securely.
-You are encourage to set up your personal password database using this template.
+You are encouraged to set up your personal password database using this template.

 .. note::